 The main air pollutant source of RLC is when generators become operational.
-When there are power outages or sudden need for additional electricity, stand-by generators are used to supply energy on the spot.
+When there are power outages or sudden need for additional electricity, standby generators are used to supply energy on the spot.
 Since these generators are only on "stand-by" they are only used on a situational basis.
-However, when they are operational, air pollutants such as NOx, SOx, COx are produced.
+However, when they are operational, air pollutants such as NOx, SOx, ODS are produced.
 These generators are powered by diesel oil, and unlike bunker C fuel, diesel oil is easily burnt without the release of soot.
+ODS has been added this year.